9r0x/cuda-shift/README.md

 - [x] Per mask Gaussian blur in CUDA
 - [x] Mask blending in CUDA
 - [x] Refactored CUDA functions
-- [ ] Generate masks that is semi-transparent at the edge
+- [x] Generate masks that is semi-transparent at the edge

-- [ ] Improve per pixel dot product in CUDA
+- [x] Improve per pixel dot product in CUDA
-- [ ] Create small vs large CUDA function for different kernel sizes
-- [ ] Support 16-bit images

 # References